aimlresearcher/UMT/DL/WEEK-01/01_Introduction to Deep Learning and the AI Revolution.md

 # 4. Structure of the Course

-This specialization is composed of **five interconnected courses**, each designed to build upon the last.
+This course is composed of **five interconnected parts**, each designed to build upon the last.

 ## Part 1: Neural Networks and Deep Learning
 - Understand the **foundations of neural networks.**